Intermediate dimensions of infinitely generated attractors: Generic attractors

 K\"aenm\"aki and Reeve proved that if one fixes an infinite collection of strictly contracting matrices on $\Rd$ and randomises the translations according to $\mu$, then the Hausdorff dimension of the associated attractor is almost surely given by the natural extension of the affinity dimension to the infinite case.
 In comparison with Falconer's result, this notably omits the box dimension.
 There is good reason for this since the box dimension of an infinitely generated attractor depends much more sensitively on the translations themselves, as we have seen above.

 We show here that almost surely the box dimension is $d$, that is, the ambient spatial dimension.
 In fact we show more.
 We show that for an arbitrary IIFS (not necessarily consisting of affine maps) the associated attractor is generically somewhere dense, and therefore the box and intermediate dimensions are all generically equal to $d$.
-Moreover, \emph{generically} can refer to any of: (i) $\mu$ almost surely; (ii) for a prevalent set of translates, in the sense of~\cite{Christensen1973,Elekes2020,Ott2005}; or (iii) for a comeagre set of translates (topologically generic).
+Moreover, \emph{generically} can refer to either $\mu$ almost surely, or for a comeagre set of translates (topologically generic).